rosettatype/design-regression/_posts/2022-03-28-elements-of-multi-script-typography-part-3.md

 ![The use of a danda and double danda signs](/assets/2022-03-28-elements-of-multi-script-typography-part-3/dandas.png)

-<figcaption id="fig:dandas"><strong>Figure 2:</strong> The use of a danda (vertical line) and double danda signs
+<figcaption id="fig:dandas"><strong>Figure 2:</strong> The use of a danda (single vertical line) and double danda (two vertical lines) signs as punctuation in Sanskrit texts set in the Devanagari script.
+Note that
-as punctuation in Sanskrit texts set in the Devanagari script.
-Note that Latin-script punctuation is usually used for contemporary languages such as Hindi, Marathi, or Nepali when set in the Devanagari script.
+Latin-script punctuation is usually used for contemporary languages such as Hindi, Marathi, or Nepali when set in the Devanagari script.
 The example is from Śrī Bhagavad Sandarbha (<a href="#ref:gosvami-2014">Gosvāmī, 2014, p.
 7</a>).
 The font is Skolar